pedro-zawadniak-adi/automl-embedded/README.md

 ```

 Assuming the Dev Container Extension is installed in VSCode, the previously mentioned popup with the `Reopen in Container` button should appear.
 Accept and wait for the Dev Container to configure.

-Once the Dev Container is ready, install the VSCode Extension in the Dev Container.

 After plugin installation, open Terminal in VSCode (it will use the environment from the Dev Container) and run the following commands in the root project directory: